 You found our list of unique virtual date ideas.

 Virtual date ideas are ways to spend time with a significant other or new romantic acquaintance online.
-For example, cooking classes, movie nights, and virtual museum tours via platforms like Zoom and FaceTime.
+For example, you can do online cooking classes, movie nights, and virtual museum tours via platforms like Zoom and FaceTime.
 The purpose of these activities is to celebrate date night or even a first date.
 These activities are also known as “online dates” or “remote dates.”

 This list includes: